-In Puerto Rico, the Organization's tax returns are subject to examination for a period of four years after filing.
-As of June 30, 2016, the Organization was not subject to a tax examination.
+The Organization's tax returns are subject to examination for a period of four years after filing, in Puerto Rico, and three years after filing, in the United States.
+As of June 30, 2017, the Organization was not subject to a tax examination.